 Comments

 Prepared our tasty Old-Fashioned Walnut and Celery Sandwiches?
-Do pop back and let us know how you got on with the easy recipe.
-Did you use this recipe for an Afternoon Tea party, High Tea, Luncheon, Buffet, Party, Picnic, or other fun event?
-Do let us know!
-As we love hearing from you!
+Do pop back and let us know how you got on with the recipe as we love hearing from you.
 Thanks so much, Jacq x

 Leave a Reply